divin/double-check/README.md

 # Double Check 👀

+> [!NOTE]
+> Hey there!
+Just a heads-up: this code was written back in 2024.
+It might not follow all the current best practices, but hopefully, some of you might still find it interesting!
+I've archived this repository as I don't plan on updating this game any further.
+If you're looking for an example of a good Playdate game structure, feel free to check out my [template repository](https://github.com/divin/pd-game-template) or one of my more recent games.
+Thanks for stopping by!

 **Double Check** is little game made for the **[Playdate](https://play.date)** during the **[PlayJam 5](https://itch.io/jam/playjam-5)** game jam.
 The game is simple, **Jerry** is about to leave the house for a special event.
 You have a **list of items** that Jerry needs to take with him. **Double check** to make sure he has everything he needs.

 <p align="center">